cloudfoundry/docs-buildpacks/ruby/ruby-service-bindings.html.md

       ]
     }

-If there are multiple candidates, the *first* candidate is used.
+Cloud Foundry uses the first candidate found to populate `DATABASE_URL`.

-## <a id='rails-applications-have-autoconfigured-database-yml'></a>Rails Applications Have Auto-Configured `database.yml`
+## <a id='rails-applications-have-autoconfigured-database-yml'></a>Rails Applications Have Auto-Configured database.yml

-During staging the Ruby buildpack replaces your `database.yml` with one based on the `DATABASE_URL` variable.
+During staging, the Ruby buildpack replaces your `database.yml` with one based on the `DATABASE_URL` variable.

-If you supply a `database.yml` file, *it is not used* and will be overwritten during staging.
+<p class='note'><strong>Note</strong>: The Ruby buildpack ignores the contents of any <code>database.yml</code> you provide and overwrites it during staging.

 ## <a id='configuring-non-rails-applications'></a>Configuring non-Rails Applications